 And the answer is: It depends!

 Seriously, a lot of factors go into the answer.
-Some basic facts for newbie lobster roll eaters – they are always cold and they will traditionally be served on a hot dog style bun.
+Some basic facts for people new to lobster roll – they are always cold and tare traditionally served on a hot dog style bun.
 There are two schools of thought on whether the lobster meat should be dressed with mayonnaise or butter.
-Some folks who can’t decide just go with both.
+Those who can’t decide just go with both.

 Ultimately, we don’t think it’s possible to get a bad lobster roll in Kennebunkport.
 Because there’s so much really good choice, we are going to cover it in two posts to ensure we do justice to all of those lovely lobster rolls out there.